brightertiger/notes/notes/general/gen-02-decision_trees.md

     -   Noisy Samples
     -   Small data samples in nodes down the tree
     -   Tree Pruning solves for overfitting
-        -   Adding a cost term to objetive which captures tree complexity
+        -   Adding a cost term to objective which captures tree complexity
         -   $\text{Tree Score} = SSR + \alpha T$
         -   As the tree grows in size, the reduction in SSR has to more than offset the complexity cost
 -   Pre-pruning vs. Post-pruning: